bilalnaseer7/food-ai-companion/README.md

 [Bilal] - Changelog

-Set up the GitHub repository and project structure (data/, src/, main.py, etc.) for the Milestone 2 prototype.
+Set up the GitHub repository and overall project structure (data/, src/, main.py, etc.) for the Milestone 2 prototype.

 Added and updated the restaurant review dataset used for the Eat Out recommendation mode (aligned with project proposal focus on restaurant-based retrieval).